granddivino/Unhinged/readme.txt

 Karen Characteristics:
  -Drives a champagne gold minivan or SUV
- -Wears a bob but also known to wear a pixie cut -Probably divoriced, sas 3 children, but most likely has custody -Always on the phone and doesn't care if everyone can hear her
+ -Wears a bob but also known to wear a pixie cut -Probably divorced, has 3 children, but most likely has custody -Always on the phone and doesn't care if everyone can hear her
  -Quick to call the police for something minor
  -Feels the world owes her everything